-When the headlight switch is in the =Dd= or position while the ignition switch is in the ON position, the lights (including the front fog light) will automatically turn off 45 seconds after the ignition switch has been turned to the OFF position.
-However, the lights will turn off if the driver's or front passenger's door is opened.

-When the headlight switch remains in the EDGE or position after the lights automatically turn off, the lights will turn on when the ignition switch is turned to the ON position from the OFF position.
+When the headlight switch is in the EDGE or position while the ignition switch is in the ON position, the lights (including the front fog light) will automatically turn off 5 minutes after the ignition switch has been turned to the OFF position. • When the headlight switch remains in the □Dd☐ or ☐ position after the lights automatically turn off, the lights will turn on when the headlight switch is turned to the OFF position and turn to the □Dd☐ or ☐ position again.